sosy-lab/benchexec/doc/INSTALL.md

 Then please follow the instructions from the appropriate subsection and the instructions for [testing and troubleshooting](#testing-cgroups-setup-and-known-problems).

-Note that support for cgroups v2 is available only since BenchExec 3.18 and has received less testing than using cgroups v1 so far.
+Cgroups v2 is the current version and default in all major distributions.
+We recommend to use it, as it for example provides safer nesting of containers.
+Cgroups v1 should typically only be used if you are using an older version of a distribution or the kernel (Linux 5.19 or newer is required in order to have memory measurements with cgroups v2).

-If you are on a distribution with cgroups v2 and want to switch to cgroups v1, you can switch back to cgroups v1 for now by putting `systemd.unified_cgroup_hierarchy=0` on the kernel command line.
+In case you are on a distribution with cgroups v2 but still want to switch to cgroups v1, you can do so by putting `systemd.unified_cgroup_hierarchy=0` on the kernel command line.
 On Debian/Ubuntu, this could be done with the following steps and rebooting afterwards:
 ```
 echo 'GRUB_CMDLINE_LINUX_DEFAULT="${GRUB_CMDLINE_LINUX_DEFAULT} systemd.unified_cgroup_hierarchy=0"' | sudo tee /etc/default/grub.d/cgroupsv1-for-benchexec.cfg
 sudo update-grub
 ```

-Furthermore, with cgroups v2 Linux 5.19 or newer is required in order to have memory measurements.

 ### Setting up Cgroups v2 on Machines with systemd